 MOD AFCP/19/45#11058

-33 4.2 Members shall ensure that administrations* cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall ensure that Operating Agencies cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant ITU-T Recommendations.

 Reasons: This provision requests Member States to ensure availability of variety of international telecommunication services to the users as per the relevant ITU-T Recommendations to ensure versatility, interoperability and quality.